 Guinea pigs make excellent pets for children!
 However, it’s important to teach them how to hold the guinea pigs correctly to ensure the guinea pig and the child do not get injured.
 Very young children should not be tasked with picking up or walking with guinea pigs.

 The guinea pigs should instead be brought over to the child.
 The child should be sitting down comfortably on a comfy chair or couch.
 The guinea pig can then be placed safely on the child’s knee without any harm coming to the guinea pig or child.

-We always put a thick towel or blanket on our children’s knee.
+We always put a thick towel or blanket on our children’s knees.
 This stops them from complaining about feeling the claws through their clothes.
 Ensure you stay with the child and supervise the interactions to ensure the child isn’t being too rough.
 It can be rather difficult to teach a very young child about being gentle especially if they haven’t fully developed their cognitive skills.

 How to deal with really reluctant guinea pigs